mdmtk/docs/edge/source/guide/csp/access.md

 Description:

 >Provide the Package Names that should be disallowed from submitting XML.

->**Note:** This parm is optional and is not required to be present in the Request XML document.
+Specifying an empty (length of zero) value (or the absence of this parm from the XML) will cause no package names to be disallowed from submitting XML.

 Parm value input rules: